joy-joel/vagrant-ansible-laravel/master-slave-vm.md

 -  Make it executable by running this command `chmod +x vagrant-master-slave.sh`

 ## Step 2: Running vagrant-master-slave.sh Script:
-- I ran the vagrant-master-slave.sh script in my terminal with this command `./vagrant-master.sh`.
+- I ran the vagrant-master-slave.sh, script in my terminal with this command `./vagrant-master.sh`.
 This script will automate the setup process by creating a Vagrantfile with the configurations for the VMs.

-## Step 3: Creating,Initializing the Vagrantfile:
+## Step 3: Creating, and Initializing the Vagrantfile:
 - The script will generate a Vagrantfile with configurations for both the master and slave VMs, also initialize the VMs by running `vagrant up` defined at the end bash script.
 It specified the hostname, base box, private network settings, provisioning scripts, and provider settings for each VM.

 ## Step 4: Accessing the VMs: